If you require immediate assistance please call (219) 754-5380!

 Outlets near sinks, tubs, or damp areas are the most likely places for a dangerous electrical shock.
 Ground fault circuit interrupter outlets, often called GFCI or GFI outlets, are designed to shut off power in a fraction of a second when they sense a problem.
 If you are looking for professional GFCI outlet installation in Gary for your home, you want the work done safely and correctly the first time.

 Amps & Volts Electric has been providing residential electrical solutions in this region since 1999.
-Our licensed and insured electricians work in homes of all ages, from older properties in Gary to newer construction, and we focus on code compliant, practical solutions.
+Our licensed and insured electricians work in homes of all ages, from older properties in Gary to newer construction, and we focus on code-compliant, practical solutions.
 When you call us about GFCI outlets, our goal is to help you reduce risk without unnecessary disruption to your home.

 We understand that electrical issues can feel urgent and stressful, especially when an outlet near water is dead, buzzing, or warm to the touch.
-Our team offers same day and weekend appointments when available, and 24/7 emergency service for serious electrical concerns, so you are not left waiting for help.
+Our team offers same-day and weekend appointments when available, and 24/7 emergency service for serious electrical concerns, so you are not left waiting for help.

 Need GFCI outlet installation Gary?
 Call Amps & Volts Electric at (219) 754-5380 or send us a message online today.